 US private equity fund Insight Partners is in talks to sell Israeli cybersecurity company Armis to US private equity firm Thoma Bravo at a company valuation of $5 billion, sources familiar with the negotiations have told "Globes."

-The deal will likely be completed by selling control to Thomas Bravo at a valuation of $5 billion and by injecting hundreds of millions of dollars into the company's coffers.
+The deal will likely be completed by selling control to Thomas Bravo at a valuation of $5 billion and by injecting hundreds of millions of dollars into the company.
 At this stage, it is unknown what the holding percentage of existing shareholders will be.

-If the deal is completed, Insight Partners, which focuses on young growth companies, will generate income of $2-3 billion, while other major shareholders include Canadian fund Georgian, Chicago-based GT Squared, and New York-based One Equity Partners, for whom the investment is managed by Ori Cohen.
-Other investors include Capital G, Brookfield, General Catalyst and Alkeon Capital.
+If the deal is completed, Insight Partners, which focuses on young growth companies, will gain $2-3 billion.
+Other major shareholders include Canadian fund Georgian, Chicago-based GT Squared, and New York-based One Equity Partners, for which the investment is managed by Ori Cohen, Capital G, Brookfield, General Catalyst, and Alkeon Capital.

 Nearing an IPO?

-The company announced earlier this month that its annual revenue growth rate (ARR) is reaching about $300 million - a $100 million increase over 2024.
-Considering this, this is a valuation multiple relative to ARR of only 16-17, low compared to the double-digit multiples at which cybersecurity companies like Wiz or Dazz have been acquired recently.
+The company announced earlier this month that its annual revenue growth rate (ARR) was about $300 million - a $100 million increase over 2024.
+This gives a valuation multiple ono ARR of only 16-17, low compared with the double-digit multiples at which cybersecurity companies like Wiz or Dazz have been acquired recently.
 The company was only recently valued at $4.5 billion during a private sale of shares (a "secondary" round) in which long-time investors and employees sold shares totaling $100 million.

 The sale to Thomas Bravo could be ahead of an IPO.
-In the past, the people at Armis have stated that they want to take the company in this direction, and Thoma Bravo, which invests in pre-IPO companies, as it did, for example, with Israeli company ironSource, may benefit from this.
-For Insight Partners, which is currently raising its 13 th fund and is interested in showing investors a quick return, this is a sufficient deal in the current timeframe, without waiting for the IPO.
-An acquisition by a private equity fund, in this case, a change of hands between Insight Partners and Thoma Bravo, serves mainly to liquidate the former's stake while giving a higher value to the acquired company, and allowing it to continue to improve its business performance, or prepare for an IPO
+In the past, Armis's management has stated that it wants to take the company in this direction, and Thoma Bravo, which invests in pre-IPO companies (as it did, for example, with Israeli company ironSource) may benefit from this.
+For Insight Partners, which is currently raising its 13th fund and wants to show investors a quick return, this is an adequate deal in the current timeframe, without waiting for the IPO.
+An acquisition by a private equity fund, in this case Thoma Bravo, serves mainly to liquidate Insight's stake while giving a higher value to the acquired company, and allowing it to continue to improve its business performance, or prepare for an IPO

 Published by Globes, Israel business news - en.globes.co.il - on August 18, 2025.